Alkhalf/gold_price_predictor/README.md

 ### Training

 In our training we retrieve the historic data from hopworks and we select appropriate features to train our model.
-To train our model we used XGBoost Regressor and we splited the data into training and test sets.
-We also stored the model into hopwrks to reuse it for the predcitios in the inference pipline
+To train our model we used XGBoost Regressor and we split the data into training and test sets.
+We also stored the model into hopworks to reuse it for the predictions in the inference pipeline

 ### Inference

-In this pipline what we do is just predict the gold price for the current hour.
-We start by retreive the data and the model from hopworks and then predcit the gold price.
-We repesent the predction as plot and save it in the docs
+In this pipeline what we do is just predict the gold price for the current hour.
+We start by retrieving the data and the model from hopworks and then predict the gold price.
+We represent the prediction as plot and save it in the docs

 ## Results